Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 Not only are you devastated about a little boy's death, but you most certainly face financial ruin if you're not insured.

-So, unless you're a millionaire without a conscience with a good lawyer who works for free, you will have wished you had purchased product liability insurance.
+So, unless you're a millionaire without a conscience with a good lawyer who works for free, you will wish you had purchased product liability insurance.

 If you're thinking, 'that won't happen to me,' it's important to understand that anyone can sue you at any time, for any reason, whether you're guilty or not.